giovanniboscu/continuous-section-field/cuf/docs/csf_problem.md

             ] = 1.0
 ```

-An additional scalar condition removes the free axial rigid translation
-without suppressing an admissible axial deformation mode.
+An additional scalar condition removes the free axial rigid-body translation without suppressing an admissible axial deformation mode.

-It uses the selected transverse basis:
+The constraint uses the selected CUF transverse basis:

 ```python
 basis.value(tau, 0.0, 0.0)
 ```

-and the common longitudinal integration API:
+together with the same longitudinal integration machinery used elsewhere in the solver:

 ```python
 longitudinal_integrator.integrate_linear(